 When it comes down to it, there are often two benefits of purchasing economical gadgets and electronics.
 The primary one is that they are of course good for the environment, the other is the fact that in the long run, they can save you money.
-Although not every economical gadget in the world has been a success (remember the Sinclair C5?), in 2013 however, there are a few great gadgets, some of them everyday security objects, which help keep your costs down.
+Although not every economical gadget in the world has been a success (remember the Sinclair C5?), in 2013 however, there are a few great gadgets, some of the everyday security objects, which help keep your costs down.

 Just about everyone loves coffee, and besides coffee machines both commercial and domestic provided by Coffechino, there are of course economical appliances ones dotted around the market too that can save on the electricity bills.
-In fact, one company in London even utilised pedal-powered coffee machines, going on to win the Creative Enterprise award of Deutsche Bank.
+In fact, one company in London even utilized pedal-powered coffee machines, going on to win the Creative Enterprise award of Deutsche Bank.
 Let’s hope we see them on the streets of the UK sometime soon!
-If you are more of a tea fan however, you can also buy a range of Eco kettles products to keep your electricity bills at bay.
+If you are more of a tea fan, however, you can also buy a range of Eco kettles products to keep your electricity bills at bay.

-This gadget ideas serves as a great money saving device for both the home and the office.
-By simply this technology plugging it into a USB port on your computer, the button puts your PC into its most energy efficient mode for when you leave.
+This gadget idea serves as a great money-saving device for both the home and the office.
+By simply this technology plugging it into a USB port on your computer, the button puts your PC into its most energy-efficient mode for when you leave.

 If just one computer in the office were to use the eco button, it would save £18 a year.
 In an office of 50 people, that’s a saving of £900 a year.

 As the button costs a mere £15, it pays for itself in less than 12 months.
 You can find a review of the Eco button here, as written by Which?